The Global Communication Certification Council (GCCC) has introduced two levels of professional certification for communication professionals:

-IABC/London is proud to celebrate these members who achieved the CMP designation in 2016:
+IABC/London is proud to celebrate these members who achieved the CMP and SCMP designations in 2016 and 2017:

-London to host CMP Certification Exam April 29, 2017
+London to host Certification Exam October 28, 2017

-IABC/London is pleased to announce it will host its first Communication Management Professional (CMP) Certification Examination April 29, 2017.
-To qualify to write the exam, we recommend you submit your application to the Global Communication Certification Council no later than March 29, 2017.
-The exam will be held from 9 am to 12 pm at Western Continuing Studies, CitiPlaza, London.
-MORE DETAILS
+IABC/London is pleased to announce it will host a Certification Examination for both the Communication Management Professional (CMP) designation and Strategic Communication Management Professional (SCMP) designation on October 28, 2017.
+To qualify to write the exam, we recommend you submit your application to the Global Communication Certification Council no later than September 28, 2017.
+The exam will be held from 9 am to 12 pm.
+Location and further details to come soon.

 Interested candidates must first complete an application then write an examination to achieve certification.
 Once the certification designation is achieved, there is an ongoing requirement to maintain a minimum amount of professional development, as well an annual fee.

 Credentials and examination questions are based on the Global Standard of the Communication Profession developed by a Career Road Map Committee appointed by IABC International.
 The Global Standard states:

 “Communication professionals around the world embrace a shared career purpose and six core principles as the building blocks of their work.
 Informed by our passion for engaging audiences with strategic communication, our purpose and principles focus our work and form a global standard.
 Applying that standard enables us to cross all borders, align with diverse cultures and effectively serve organizations of all types and sizes.”